meltano/meltano/docs/src/guide/README.md

 - Meltano API database at `localhost:5501`
 - A mock warehouse database at `localhost:5502`

-For more info see the [docker-compose.yml](https://gitlab.com/meltano/meltano/blob/master/docker-compose.yml)
+For more info see the [docker-compose.yml](https://gitlab.com/meltano/meltano/blob/master/docker-compose.yml) or skip to [*Using the Meltano Sample Project*](#using-the-meltano-sample-project)

 #### Without Docker